 As we briefly reviewed in Section~\ref{subsec:inst}, it is well known that in the symmetric phase of a non-Abelian theory, $\Gamma$ depends on the coupling constants as\, \be \Gamma \propto \alpha^5 \log(1/e) T^4\,. \ee In the Higgs phase it is suppressed by the Boltzmann exponent $\exp\left(-M_{\rm sph}/T\right)$ \cite{Kuzmin:1985mm}, where $M_{\rm sph}\propto M_A/e^2$ is the sphaleron mass, and $M_A$ is the temperature dependent mass of the vector boson.

-In Abelian theories, and in the absence of a magnetic field, we expect $\langle Q_{\rm cont}(t)^2 \rangle$ to become constant at large times $t$, because contrary to the non-Abelian case, to have a non-zero CS number now costs energy.
-This constant is estimated in Section \ref{subsec:finiteV}.
+In Abelian theories, and in the absence of a magnetic field, we expect $\langle Q(t)^2 \rangle$ to become constant at large times $t$, because contrary to the non-Abelian case, to have a non-zero CS number now costs energy.
 We expect however a diffusive behavior if an external magnetic field is present, since the CS number can grow without limit with the energy fixed.

 We show now that the perturbative contributions to the diffusion rate at $B\neq 0$ vanish.
 For this end let us consider the expansion of the correlator Eq.~(\ref{qcorr}) with respect to an external magnetic field in the $\hat z$-direction, writing $B_z = \bar B +\delta B$.
 The lowest order term in $\bar B$ is zero due to the Abelian character of the theory, while the first order term vanishes as well, due to symmetry considerations (isotropy).
 We are thus left with the second order contribution in $\bar B$, \be \Gamma=\left( \frac{\alpha \bar B}{\pi}\right)^2 \left\langle \int_0^\infty dt \int d^3x E_3(t,x) E_3(0) \right\rangle ~. \ee In perturbation theory this correlator is zero.
 This is most easily seen in the gauge $A_o=0$, where the electric field can be written as $E_3(x,t) = \partial_o A_3$.
 The correlator in Eq.~(\ref{corrmagn}) becomes \be \left\langle \int d^3x (A_3(\infty,x)-A_3(0,x)) \partial_0 A_3(0) \right\rangle = 0~, \ee where the first term is zero due to the cluster property, while the second can be written as $\frac{1}{2}\partial_0 \langle A_3(0)^2 \rangle$, and hence it also vanishes.